Jim Leavy: Third duel and death

 While in Tucson, Arizona, on June 5, 1882, Leavy had an argument with a faro dealer named John Murphy.

 William Moyer was dealing at John Murphy's Faro table in the Fashion Saloon when Leavy arrived drunk.
 He lost about $100 and lost his temper.
 He accused Moyer of cheating.
 Murphy was furious when he learned of Leavy's accusations and told Leavy's friends that he needed to apologize.
 Leavy returned to the Faro table with a friend and denied he'd said anything like that.
 Police chief Adolph G. Buttner and another officer had heard there might be trouble and intervened.
 He heard Leavy tell Murphy, "nothing but a fight will do me."
 Leavy repeatedly made threats against Moyer and Murphy, promising to "waltz on their layout and shoot their checks from the table."
 They argued further and the exchange of words escalated.
 Leavy told Murphy, "he was going to the Mexican line and [they] would fight across the wagon track."
 Murphy agreed.

 Leavy borrowed $50 from a Matt Reading, owner of the El Dorado Saloon, to buy a pistol and hire a wagon and team.
 He told him he intended to "make the sons of bitches fight or he would kill them all."
 The men agreed to drive the team to Calabasas the next morning.

 Murphy likely knew of Leavy's ability as a gunfighter, and decided to ambush Leavy.
 He recruited two friends and they killed Leavy as he was leaving the Palace Hotel.
 The three men were arrested immediately afterward.

 All three men immediately surrendered and were placed in the jail and in the custody of Pima County Sheriff Robert Havlin “Bob” Paul.
 In court on June 19, the men were represented by Tom Fitch, who had previously represented Wyatt Earp during the preliminary hearing after he killed several outlaw Cowboys during the Earp Vendetta Ride.

-According to Wright, the three co-defendants in Leavy's murder later escaped from the Pima County Jail and were later recaptured.
-Murphy and Gibson were found in Fenner, California living under assumed names and retried for the murder before being found not guilty.
-Moyer was captured in Denver and sentenced to life in Yuma Territorial Prison, but was pardoned in 1888.

 Murphy lived his life as a gambler in southern Arizona and is buried in Tucson.
 Gibson continued to work in mining and prospecting and died in Prescott, Arizona.
 Moyer, however, worked at periods as a hired gun and was involved in the Johnnie Mine fight in Nevada in 1895.
 He was last seen in Alaska around the turn of the twentieth century.